HusseinLezzaik/husseinlezzaik.github.io/_posts/2025-04-27-data-bottleneck.md

 to purple than to yellow."
 ```

 He attributed this to the fact that information about the world, including visual concepts, "slowly leaks in through text".
-Thought not as efficiently as through direct sensory experience, but with enough text, a lot can still be learned!
+Though not as efficiently as through direct sensory experience, but with enough text, a lot can still be learned!

 With both of these ideas in mind, it might be the case that we're a lot closer to solving physical intelligence than we might realize and that an effective general reward model for the physical world plus sample demonstrations might be sufficient to build a general purpose robot model.